 A vertical aerosol extinction profile is calculated for each set of elevation angle observations using an inversion algorithm which aims to minimise the difference between the observed and simulated O4 τ(λ) values.
 Example O4 τ(λ) modelled and measured values from 28/2/2023 at One Tree Island, after the inversion has optimised the modelled values, are shown in Figure 3(c).
 In this work, we employ the Retrieval of Atmospheric Parameters from Spectroscopic Observations using DOAS Instruments (RAPSODI) inversion algorithm.
 Retrieval of aerosol profiles from synthetic O4 DSCDs was demonstrated in Tirpitz et al. (2022) and from real MAX-DOAS observations in London by Ryan et al. (2023).
+In this work, the capability of RAPSODI to retrieve aerosol vertical profiles from multiple O4 wavelengths (i.e. 360 nm and 477 nm) simultaneously is demonstrated for with real DSCD measurements in Australia for the first time.
 The vertical aerosol profile retrieval strategy is based on the optimal estimation inversion method of Rodgers (2000).
 To find a solution for a set of atmospheric parameters (x) which best reproduce a set of observations, the RAPSODI algorithm minimises a cost function:

 χ2=y-FxTSy-1y-Fx+ x-xaTSa-1x-xa (9)